Three Reasons Why Seniors Should Get a Flu Shot

 The adjuvanted flu vaccine (brand name Fluad) is made with MF59 adjuvant, an additive that creates a stronger immune response to the vaccination.
 In a Canadian study of people age 65 and older, researchers found that Fluad was 63 percent more effective than regular-dose flu shots without adjuvant.
 However, to date, there have been no studies to compare the effectiveness of Fluad with the high-dose flu vaccine (brand name Fluzone).

-3. You can help keep your family safe and healthy, especially older adults.
+3. You can help keep your family safe and healthy.

 Not only are you protecting yourself when you get the flu shot, but you’re also protecting friends and family, too, by preventing the spread of the virus.
 Flu season usually runs from November to March, so the best time to get vaccinated and give your body time to build up antibodies is by the end of October.

-In addition to getting the flu shot, people 65 years and older should take the same preventive measures that the CDC recommends for everyone: cover your cough, wash your hands often and when possible, avoid people who are sick.
+In addition to getting the flu shot, seniors should take the same preventive measures that the CDC recommends for everyone: cover your cough, wash your hands often and when possible, avoid people who are sick.

 Think of the flu shot as an investment in your wellness and the wellness of those around you, especially seniors in your life.
 It’s preventive care that helps you stay healthier.